xieweiAlex/English_Learning/words/2024/words-Jun-24.md

+That would be Nirvana… but for all the talk of AI, at this point, there are no signs of productivity picking up.
+the market may discount the Fed’s hawkish stance, leading to rallies — but there will be bumps along the way.

+**Requiem** of bank loans.
+They're a bunch of doddery old fools, and they were scared.

-Airdrops Should Give Way To A Better Token Distribution Method.
+Airdrops Should **Give Way To** A Better Token Distribution Method.
-If you haven’t, we asked the RV bot for the funniest things he blurted out last time…
+If you haven’t, we asked the RV bot for the funniest things he **blurted** out last time…
-84% of last year’s US car sales were traditional gas guzzlers, their lowest-ever share of sales as the avenue gets more electric.
+84% of last year’s US car sales were traditional **gas guzzlers**, their lowest-ever share of sales as the avenue gets more electric.

-It's like a savings account with a crummy rate of returns, and when you die, they keep you money.
+It's like a savings account with a **crummy** rate of returns, and when you die, they keep you money.

-A fancy restaurant might also have snooty waiters.
+A fancy restaurant might also have **snooty** waiters. -

-a wretched idle layabout.
+a **wretched** idle layabout.
-the wretched conditions of the slums.
+the **wretched** conditions of the slums.

 I was totally **zoned out** the entire time.
 Older people should not **skimp on** food or heating.